 Refugees in Towns

-Supporting integration by understanding the experiences of refugees and host communities
+Supporting integration of refugees and host communities

-The Refugees in Towns project (RIT) supports towns and urban neighborhoods in becoming immigrant- and refugee-friendly spaces that take full advantage of the benefits brought by refugees while finding ways to manage the inevitable challenges of immigrant integration.
+The Refugees in Towns project (RIT) supports towns and urban neighborhoods in becoming immigrant- and refugee-friendly spaces that take full advantage of the benefits brought by refugees while finding ways to manage the inevitable and long-term challenges of immigrant integration.

-- Increased understanding of refugee integration through refined theory.
+- Increasing understanding of refugee integration through refined theory.
 This includes making contributions to narratives of how urban communities—including refugees and hosts—may co-exist, adapt, and struggle with integration.
 RIT commissions locally-researched case studies in towns and urban neighborhoods of refugee destination and resettlement countries (e.g. the United States); transit countries (e.g. Greece), and countries of first asylum (e.g. Turkey).

 RIT defines "refugees" broadly.
 We appreciate the complex social and legal context of forced migration, and while we focus on refugees, we are interested in the integration experience of all migrants who have been forcibly displaced.